brianyi14/honda-accord-prices/report.md

     ## Multiple R-squared:  0.8735, Adjusted R-squared:  0.8666
     ## F-statistic: 127.7 on 2 and 37 DF,  p-value: < 2.2e-16

 The null hypothesis for both predictors is that the slope is zero.
-The alternative hypothesis is that the slope is not zero. `age` has a t-statistic of -2.799 indicating that the sample slope is more than three standard deviations below a slope of zero.
-Along with a p-value of 0.00809 that is less than 0.05, we can reject the null hypothesis and say that `age` is a reasonable predictor for `price`. `mileage` has a t-value of -3.464, which again shows that the slope is more than three standard deviations below a slope of zero.
-A small p-value of 0.00136 below 0.05 again indicates that the null hypothesis is false, meaning that `mileage` is also a reasonable predictor for `price`.
+The alternative hypothesis is that the slope is not zero.

+-   `age` has a t-statistic of -2.799 indicating that the sample slope is about three standard deviations below a slope of zero.
+Along with a p-value less than 0.05, we can reject the null hypothesis and say that `age` is a reasonable predictor for `price`.
+-   `mileage` has a t-value of -3.464, which indicates that the slope is more than three standard deviations below a slope of zero.
+The p-value is significant once again indicating that the null hypothesis is false.
+Thus, `mileage` is also a reasonable predictor for `price`.

+Individually, both predictors have a significant correlation with `price`.

 ------------------------------------------------------------------------

-We conduct a F-test to detect correlation between the predictors and `price`.
+More importantly, we want to know whether collectively the predictors have a correlation with `price`.
+Thus, we conduct a F-test of overall significance to detect any such correlation.

 ``` r
 # F-test